-I chose VU’s diploma pathway so I could work in nursing positions after the two-year qualification while I completed my degree.
+I chose VU’s so I could work in nursing positions after the two-year qualification while I completed my degree.
 The diploma delivers a solid, practical foundation, increasing your skill level and providing a year of credit towards the degree.
 The teaching staff are experienced and highly educated.
 Many still work in the industry and are all experts in their fields.

 Doing my final placements during a global pandemic has certainly had some major changes.
 In my most recent hospital placement in general acute care, the ward was cleared out early in preparation for COVID-19 patients.
 We were fortunate to not be overwhelmed with patients and took precautions including restricting patients to one visitor per day for one hour.
 As the virus was brought under control after a few weeks things returned to normal.
 I have two more three-week placements and I’m so excited to be so close to graduating.